-- CRCC selects its depository entities for its own assets taking into account: i) the highest solvency, ii) financial capacity and iii) the highest credit and operational rating granted by a Securities Rating Company authorized by SFC.
+CRCC selects its depository entities for its own assets taking into account: i) the highest solvency, ii) financial capacity and iii) the highest credit and operational rating granted by a Securities Rating Company authorized by SFC iv) access to the authorized payment systems for each currency.
 CRCC reviews the criteria defined periodically by the Financial and Administrative Committee.